ArgonDesign/alogic/doc/fsms.md

 In this section, we will not go into the details of where the precise control unit boundaries are, but we will mention the `fence` statement to aid with the examples.
-For now, let it suffice to say that the `fence` statement is used to delimit control unit boundaries in straight line code, so any combinatorial statement between two `fence` statements executes in one clock cycle.
+For now, let it suffice to say that the `fence` statement is used to delimit control unit boundaries in straight line code, so any combinational statement between two `fence` statements executes in one clock cycle.
 For the details of where control unit boundaries are, see the section on [control flow conversion](control.md).